ES-Nix/nix-qemu-kvm/README.md

  Birth: -
 ```

-After `sudo reboot` it does not keep the permisions:
+After `sudo reboot` it does not keep the permissions:

 ```bash
 ubuntu@ubuntu:~$ stat /dev/kvm /dev/pts /dev/ptmx